-As well as the literature offered in First and Second Language courses, the department also offers a separate English Literature IGCSE.
-Literature is a compulsory component of the course for students studying both First Language English and Second Language English.
+As well as the literature offered in First and Second Language courses, the department also provides a separate English Literature IGCSE.
+Literature is a compulsory component of the course for students studying First and Second Language English.
 This course is designed to further promote and develop students' enjoyment of reading and sharing their ideas with others during class discussions.
 The emphasis of the course is on personal response, backed up by solid understanding of the texts and an awareness of the use of language, structure, characterisation and other literary devices.
-A wide range of texts is studied, including poetry, prose and drama.
+A wide range of texts are studied, including poetry, prose and drama.
 Students do not need to be native speakers of English to succeed in the Literature course.
-In addition, you will study three different texts on which you will answer questions in a series of examinations.
-The Poetry & Prose and Drama examinations will make up 75% of your Literature mark.
-The Unseen exam will comprise the final 25% of the total mark; this examination will consist of a text that the students will not be familiar with before taking the exam.
+Students will also have the opportunity to take ownership in their own learning as they will complete a Non-Exam Assessment (NEA).
+In this, students will complete an academic essay on a question of their choosing, about a text chosen from a range of choices.
+The prose and drama examinations (closed book) comprise 40% of the IGCSE and the poetry examination (open book) is also 40%, with the NEA being 20%.

-The course will develop your ability to:
+The course will develop students' ability to:

-- read closely for pleasure and for meaning; - respond personally to the texts you have read; - select evidence, details and quotations to support your ideas; - understand and use basic critical terms in order to explain your response to the text; - write critical essays and write creatively in role;
+- Read closely for pleasure and for meaning - Respond personally and conscientiously to the texts they have read - Select evidence, details and quotations to support their ideas - Understand and use subject specific terminology in order to explain their response to the text - Consider and compare texts directly, comparing similarities and differences to form synthesised opinions - Learn how to plan, research and write extended essays discussing their perspectives

-• increase the fluency, clarity and accuracy of your writing;
+- Write critical essays and write creatively in role - Increase the fluency, clarity and accuracy of their writing

-Study for both IGCSE Literature and First or Second Language can only enhance your ability to use English with accuracy and sensitivity.
+Studying both IGCSE Literature and First or Second Language English can only enhance students' ability to use English with accuracy and sensitivity.
 These courses are challenging but immensely satisfying and enjoyable.

-The study of English is compulsory in Years 10 - 11.
+The study of an English Language and English Literature is compulsory in Years 10 and 11.